themi/spanner/README.md

 * create the account

 ```
-aws_accounts create "First National Bank"
+aws_organisations create "First National Bank"
 ```

-Take note of the ACCOUNT_ID then...
+Take note of the resulting ACCOUNT_ID then...

 * initialise the account with opscare user

 ```
-aws_accounts setup_user ACCOUNT_ID
+aws_organisations setup_user ACCOUNT_ID
 ```

 topsekr.it the output to Onboarding I/C

 * Finally reset the root password of the new account (optional).